John Manners-Sutton, 3rd Baron Manners: Avon Tyrrell house

 With the proceeds of his wager, Manners built a house, Avon Tyrrell, on his sister-in-law's land in Sopley, Hampshire.
 The medium-sized country residence was designed by the renowned architect W.R.
 Lethaby and was completed in 1891.
 Built with 365 windows, 52 rooms, 12 chimneys, 4 wings and 7 external doors, it is what is commonly known as a calendar house.
 It is now a Grade I listed building and is considered to be one of the archetypal Arts & Crafts buildings.

 The racehorse, Seaman, is buried in the grounds between two trees, having lived out its days as a family pet.

-The house was used as a hospital during the second world war.
+The house was used as a convalescent home during the First World War and a hospital during the second world war.
 The family never moved back in however, and in 1949 it was donated to the 'youth of the nation'.
 To that end, Avon Tyrrell House is now owned by a charity that provides holidays, courses, personal development and activities for young people.